-Continuing on at the Laugh Factory in a new media role, I took on the company's social media accounts & began growing them to where they are today.
-Amassing the online fan base across Facebook, Twitter, YouTube, LinkedIn, Tumblr, Instagram, Vine, Snapchat, WeChat, & Google+ spread brand awareness globally.
+Continuing at the Laugh Factory in a new media role, I took on the company's social media accounts, amassing an online fan base across Facebook, Twitter, YouTube, LinkedIn, Tumblr, Instagram, Vine, Snapchat, WeChat, & Google+ to spread brand awareness globally.
 I enjoyed daily engaging with the social audience as much as I did the spreadsheet based monitoring of traffic, growth, reputation, & ROI.
 Other tasks in my charge were implementing new digital policies & technologies, creating Google & Facebook ad campaigns & managing allotted budget, & identifying new audiences & creating strategies to reach them.
 I was also part of the launch & promotion of the Laugh Factory's paid YouTube channel & PlayStation 3 VOD app.

 I was also able to sharpen my leadership skills by hiring, managing, & training an army of employees & interns in internet marketing & social media strategy.

 My team's outreach to the Los Angeles community resulted in lasting partnerships with religious groups, film festivals, museums, radio stations, insurance companies, non-profits, hotels, property managers, and university based fraternal & sororal organizations.

 My duty of coordinating the weekly, rambunctious open mic performer sign ups granted me the ability to command a rowdy, smelly crowd of goof-offs.